-Los Angeles Harbor College Fine Arts Gallery is pleased to present Time Out of Mind, the nature photographs of Ray Carofano.
-The exhibition will open with an Artist’s Reception on Saturday, March 17, from 4 – 7 PM.
+Los Angeles Harbor College Fine Arts Gallery is pleased to present Lessons Learned, recent works by Hyung Mo Lee.
+The exhibition will open with an Artist’s Reception Saturday, March 7, from 4 – 7 PM.

 Hyung Mo Lee’s practice reflects many of the aesthetic and philosophic strategies associated with the Italian Arte Povera (literally poor art) movement whose artists attacked corporate mentality with an art of unconventional materials and style, often incorporating found objects in their works.
 Lee’s drawings, sculptures, and installations are notable for their radical choice of materials and emphasis on laborious, time-consuming process.
 His Sumi Ink drawings, both delicate and dynamic, are meditations on geologic time – strata rendered brush-stroke by brush-stroke – while sculptural works expand on lessons learned from drawing.
 Found objects are negotiated to the point of transformation, often bordering on dissolution, always stressing materiality and physicality, evocative of myth over scientific rationalism.